DarjiHet/NetflixGPT/README.md

 - Made our Site Responsive

 #i have a problem with w-screen(w-[100vw]) in videobackreound and header and videotitle and i solved it using w-[99vw]

+i can make movieCard bg as black for not showing youtube